MirkoHernandez/denote-say/Readme.md

 `denote-say-buffer-choose-tts`

-The does the same as `denote-say-buffer` but the tts command is selected from a prompt.
+It does the same as `denote-say-buffer` but the tts command is selected from a prompt.